The Benefits of having an Unplugged Wedding

 An unplugged wedding (where ever its held ) is where you ask your guests to turn off their phones, cameras, tablets, and other mobile devices during your ceremony.

 Put simply its a chance for your guests to get away from technology for a day and enjoy the beautiful Cotswold scenery of your venue.
-As a Gloucestershire wedding photography I of course use technology every day to capture fantastic memories, but when Im not doing my day job I too like to escape into nature and leave technology behind.
+As a Gloucestershire wedding photographer I of course use technology every day to capture fantastic memories, but when I'm not doing my day job I too like to escape into nature and leave technology behind.

 What are the benefits?

 •When guests use their own cameras, there are many ways that this affects the photography that you’re actually paying for.
-Guests oftentimes are taking photos at the same time we are, and their flashes interfere with our cameras, leaving you blown out completely (and unsalvageable) or having weird shadows or lighting throughout the photos.
+Guests are often taking photos at the same time we are, and their flashes interfere with our cameras, leaving you blown out completely (and unsalvageable) images or weird shadows and lighting throughout the photos.

 •Guest cameras can leave a red or green dot from their focusing mechanisms.
-These will show up in our images.
+These may show up in our images.

-•If guests don’t turn off the noise on their cameras, they could be very loud when taking the photos.
+•If guests don’t turn off the noise on their cameras, this can be very loud when taking the photos.
 This can be very distracting to you and your guests.

 •Speaking of distracting – let’s talk about iPads and other tablets used to take photos.
 They are HUGE and are very distracting.
 If we are taking a wide photo of your ceremony, your eyes go straight to the tablet and completely ignore the beautiful couple exchanging vows.